anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Registrar-Agent MUST sign the `agent-signed-data` member using its EE credentials.
 The JWS Signature is generated over the JWS Protected Header and the JWS Payload as described in {{Section 5.1 of RFC7515}}.
+Algorithms supported for JWS signatures MUST support ES256 as recommended in {{!RFC7518}} and MAY support further algorithms.

 ### Response Artifact: Pledge Voucher-Request (PVR) {#pvr_artifact}